Virtual colonoscopy uses a CT exam to create high-resolution images of the colon. It is used to detect polyps and cancer in the colon.

 Virtual Colonoscopy screening is not appropriate for everyone, and should be discussed with your primary healthcare provider.
 Speak with your healthcare provider to discuss your colon cancer screening options and what is right for you.

 This exam can also be used for diagnostic reasons.
 Virtual Colonoscopy is an option that many gastroenterologists may recommend when a patient can’t tolerate a traditional colonoscopy or has a longer or "redundant" colon with more twists and turns as this exam allows the provider to see the entire colon.

 Let us know about any of the following:

-A virtual colonoscopy typically takes less than 20 minutes.
+A virtual colonoscopy typically takes less than 30 minutes.

-The table will move slowly through the scanner for the CT exam.
-You will hear slight buzzing, clicking and whirling sounds as the scanner captures the images.
-The first series of images will be acquired while you lie on your back and a second series while on your stomach.
+The table will move slowly through the machine for the CT exam.
+You will hear slight buzzing, clicking and whirling sounds as the machine captures the images.
+A CT scan is taken while you lie on your back, and once again on your stomach.
 This allows any fluid in the colon to move from one side to the other, creating the best possible pictures of the entire colon.

 For the best quality images, you need to be as still as possible during the exam.
 You may be asked to hold your breath for approximately 20 seconds while the images are acquired.
 Once the scan is done the tube is gently removed.

 A virtual colonoscopy typically lasts less than 30 minutes.